personium/setup-vagrant/How_to_Setting_in_proxy_environment.md

 	```

-1. Enable your proxy setting in your Vagrantfile.
+1. Enable your proxy setting in your Vagrantfile under the cloned setup- vagrant directory.
 Below is an example how to setup the proxy.

 	```bash:Vagrantfile
 	 if Vagrant.has_plugin?("vagrant-proxyconf")